HuotChu/square/README.md

 Contribution instructions, license, and other stuff will be added soon.

 ## Updates
+### 10/18/2015
+The application is in a huge state of flux right now as I take the best of model.js and jSQL.js to create a hybrid relational/noSQL solution.
+For now I'll call it SQLish (./lib/SQLish.js)
 ### 10/01/2015
 Tons of bug fixes and rewrites today. model's domDataNodes is still buggy and needs better structure.
 ### 9/29/2015